<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 I didn’t ever think we could get cash for appliances…until my husband and I purchased our first home and were left with an unpleasant surprise.

-I'll share below how we scored money for an old refrigerator (more like a refrigerator-turned-kegarator), plus how YOU can score money for your appliance (and even if you can't, there are other ways to get rid of your old appliance FAST).
+I'll share below how we scored money for an old refrigerator (more like a refrigerator-turned-kegerator), plus how YOU can score money for your unwanted appliances (hint: even if you can't?
+There are other ways to get rid of your old appliance FAST).

 Where Can I Sell A Used Refrigerator?
 Our Unpleasant Surprise as New Homeowners